openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 .# Abstract

-This specification defines an extension of OpenID Connect for providing relying parties with verified claims about end-users.
+This document defines an extension of OpenID Connect for providing relying parties with verified claims about end-users.
 This extension facilitates the verification of the identity of a natural person.

 .# Foreword